HighImp/pydevice2mqtt/README.md

 # pydevice2mqtt

-Python class library for generating and sending data to the Home Assistant via MQTT (AutoDiscovery) of data from devices
+Python class library for device handling via MQTT.
+All devices supports the auto discovery and configuration of Hassio

 ## Build and Install
 ### build wheel: